On the use of Slater-type spinor orbitals in Dirac-Hartree-Fock method. Results for hydrogen-like atoms with super$-$critical nuclear charge: Introduction

-where, $\vec{\sigma}$ stands for Pauli spin matrices, $\hat{\vec{p}}$ is the momentum operator, $I$ is the $2\times2$ unit matrix and $c$ is the speed of light. $Z_{A}$ is the nuclear charge associated with nucleus $A$, $r_{Ai}$ is the distance between nucleus $A$ and electron $i$.
-And, second component in Dirac$-$Coulomb Hamiltonian is the inter$-$electron Coulomb repulsion operator.
+where $\vec{\sigma}$ stands for Pauli spin matrices, $\hat{\vec{p}}$ is the momentum operator, $I$ is the $2\times2$ unit matrix and $c$ is the speed of light. $Z_{A}$ is the nuclear charge of nucleus $A$, $r_{Ai}$ is the distance between nucleus $A$ and electron $i$.
+The second components in the Dirac$-$Coulomb$-$Breit Hamiltonian are the inter$-$electron Coulomb repulsion operator and frequency dependent Breit interaction, respectively. \\ Consider the Rayleigh quotient of the Dirac$-$Coulomb Hamilton $\left( \hat{H}_{\mathit{DC}} \right)$ operator for a closed$-$shell system.
+The wave$-$functions $\Psi$ is a single anti-symmetrized product of molecular spinors $\psi$,